-Eight novels plus selected short stories and picture books.
+Seven novels plus selected short stories and picture books.
 Other Non-fiction essays and video TED Talks as assigned.
 See individual modules and weekly assignments for details.
-All novels listed below are available in online editions.
+All of the novels listed below are available in e-book and paperback editions through the campus bookstore or other online venues.